open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

   to target keys specified in the rule.
 If a target key already exists, it will be overridden.
 Note: It behaves similar to the Span Processor `to_attributes` setting with the existing attribute as the source.
-- `convert`: Converts an existing attribute in spans/logs to a specified type.
+- `convert`: Converts an existing attribute to a specified type.

 For the actions `insert`, `update` and `upsert`,
  - `key`  is required